The Atheist Bible, CC-BY Fabian M. Suchanek

 Existence for Eternity

-Some religions do not believe that the universe has always been there.
-According to Buddhism, for example, world systems have always appeared and disappeared in the universe.
-Therefore, Buddhists believe that the world recreates itself millions of times every second and will continue to do so.
+Some religions believe that the Universe has always existed.
+According to Buddhism, for example, world systems have always appeared and disappeared in the Universe.
 In another example, Jainism holds that it is not possible to create matter out of nothing.
-Hence, according to Jainism, the universe and its constituents have always existed.
+Hence, according to Jainism, the Universe and its constituents have always existed.

 Others